amitpanwar789/Levo-assignment/Readme.md

 3.  **Configuration:**
     * Create a `.env` file in your backend directory and add the following environment variables:
         ```env
-        MONGO_URI=connectionString # Replace with your MongoDB connection string
+        MONGO_URI="mongodb://localhost:27017" # Replace with your MongoDB connection string
         PORT=5000 # Replace with your Port number
         ```